takenobu-hs/ghc-build-docker/README.md

   $ docker build -t <YOUR_IMAGE_TAG> .
   ```

-2. try your ghc binary
+2. execution of your ghc binary
   ```
   $ docker run -it <YOUR_IMAGE_TAG>
   # cd ~/ghc_build/ghc-8.0